fwmechanic/k_edit/README.md

 # Features

- * **Z**: "Reverse-polish" function-execution mode wherein the user creates the function-argument ("xxxARG") using various selection or data-entry modes or argtypes, before the function is invoked; the function's execution behavior adapts to the actual argtype it receives.
+ * **Z**: "Reverse-polish" editor-function execution mode wherein the user creates the editor-function argument ("xxxARG") using various selection or data-entry modes or argtypes, before the editor-function is invoked; the editor-function's execution behavior adapts to the actual argtype it receives.
-     * This allows each editor function (one bound to each key) to potentially perform many different operations, minimizing consumption of the "keyboard namespace".
+     * This allows each editor-function (one bound to each key) to potentially perform different operations depending on argument-type, minimizing consumption of the "keyboard namespace".
 EX: `setfile` (described below).
  * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.
  * **M**: No installation: copy and run, delete when done.
 Run from removable storage.
  * **M**: Easily accessible history of recent files visited, strings searched for and replaced, stored in files in user's homedir.